GitSquared/homepage/content/posts/mr-worldwide.md

 	<img alt="Mr.Worldwide demo" style="box-shadow: 2px 2px 5px rgba(0,0,0,0.3)" src="/img/mr-worldwide/demo.gif"/>
 </p>

-Mr.Worldwide analyzes the writing systems supported by a font (support of specific unicode ranges corresponding to regional languages) and display the results in a way that is easy to understand at a glance (a colored world map).
+Mr.Worldwide analyzes the writing systems supported by a font (support of specific unicode ranges corresponding to regional languages) and displays the results in a way that is easy to understand at a glance - a colored world map.

 The name is of course a reference to the 2011 [meme](https://knowyourmeme.com/memes/mr-worldwide) - I take great pride in gaving any piece of software I build the shittiest name possible\*.
 The tool itself is only one, sort-of-lengthy, browser-side javascript file that uses a lot of bleeding edge web APIs like [FontFaceSet](https://developer.mozilla.org/en-US/docs/Web/API/FontFaceSet) for dynamically loading fonts in the webpage.

 The overall look of the interface is ~~shamelessly stolen~~ inspired from [Zeit.co's datacenter ping tests](https://iad.zeit.co) - I'm a real fan of their modern, high contrast designs on their websites and panels, and wanted to try and borrow a bit from that.
 Which turned out to not just be "a bit" but whatever, at least it doesn't look (too) ugly.

-Let's dive in into the code, shall we?
+Let's dive into the code, shall we?
 ## #01: Loading a custom font from a file, with drag & drop for the wow factor

 The first step in the tool's workflow is to get a web font file from the user and load it up into the browser so it can be tested.